Travels

 2. Rifugio Romano Ristorante

+This restaurant is vegan friendly with a lot of vegan options.
+I also want to mention that the girl who served us was a sweet creature full of joy and vegan.
+After we finished our meal, we were treated to a local limoncello.
+And this night turned out wonderfully!
 As for the menu, don’t even think about it.
 I chose the carbonara again!
-I honestly believe that if I lived in Italy, I could live on pasta every day.
-For now, I keep reminiscing… The carbonara was delicious and well cooked.
-The vegan pancetta was delicious, and the dish generally had an excellent overall image.
+I honestly believe that if I lived in Italy, I could live with pasta every day.
+The carbonara was delicious and well cooked.
+The vegan “pancetta” was delicious, and the dish generally had an excellent overall image.
 I needed some extra spices and extra grated vegan cheese, but I arranged this efficiently as I hurried to ask the waitress for a bit, and she brought it to me immediately.

 3. Ristorante Re Bio

 I loved this place!
 It is very close to the Vatican, so we chose it for breakfast and brunch before visiting it.
 Its location is lovely, and its people are very kind.
-The waiter did not miss anything and brought us the best vegan dishes, absolutely filling and delicious.
-In general, the restaurant is based on its products’ quality and organic and healthy diet.
+The waiter didn’t miss anything and brought us the best vegan dishes, absolutely filling and delicious.
+In general, the restaurant is based on its products’ quality, plus the organic and healthy diet.
+More specifically, I was looking for something nutritious that would keep me full for many hours since I knew the visit to the Vatican would be endless… And indeed it was!
+Anyway, the waiter suggested a tortilla with tofu, vegetables, and a dreamy soy sauce.
+The amount of tofu was more than enough, and it was what I needed.

 We also got a dessert to try.
 We chose a Crostata Vegan with chocolate, which was based on nuts, and in addition to being very tasty, it was also very nutritious.
 Finally, I chose a vegan cappuccino with pea milk along with the dessert.
 The employee showed me the incredible variety of plant milk that the store had.
 In short, it is a station point that you must visit!